 Please note: Roadmaps are not a guarantee of course availability.

 If you are looking for archived roadmaps, please click here.

-The Theatre Arts faculty includes performers, designers, and directors with top academic credentials as well as professional experience.
+The Department of Theatre and Dance faculty includes performers, designers, and directors with top academic credentials as well as professional experience.
 The department is an accredited institutional member of the National Association of Schools of Theatre.
-Organizations such as the Kennedy Center/American College Theater Festival and the American College Dance Association have honored numerous Fresno State Students.
+The most important element in the Department's success is the students.
+Our undergraduates enjoy unusual opportunities to play leading roles, to direct, and to design for lab and mainstage productions.
+Organizations such as the Kennedy Center/American College Theatre Festival and the American College Dance Association have honored numerous Fresno State Students.

 What You Can Do

 Successful completion of the BA Dance degree will allow the student to apply for positions in performing arts companies, colleges and professional schools as dancers, instructors, choreographers and dance technicians.
 It will provide a seamless transition to graduate programs in dance performance and education as well as K-12 credential programs.
 Other professional uses include being an independent artist in dance or related disciplines, producing dance events and promoting the performing arts or similar events.
 The curriculum is designed to provide students with a strong skills set, a knowledge base for critical thinking and a set of ethical values appropriate to enter a professional setting.
 Moreover, graduates of this program will also be competitive in associated fields such as Community Dance Workers, Dance Therapist and Arts Management.

 Employers of Dance Majors include: Educational institutes such as Universities, Community Colleges and K-12 systems, private dance schools, advertising agencies, theaters, TV/Film studios, magazines, amusement and theme parks, arts councils, industrial shows, performing arts centers and cruise lines.